 We have had digital cameras for a least 20 years now.
 Polaroid cameras fell out of favour in the late 80s as film cameras became more affordable, and became obsolete with digital cameras.
 However people liking the novelty of instant photos brought back the Polaroid, and also inspired new digital versions.

 Vinyl Records and Players

-Not everyone was quick to get rid of their records and players, luckily that means there are plenty of vintage options available as people look back to the sound quality of the record, which according to many is far superior to MP4 quality.
-Although records have continued to be produced, their popularity has grown significantly over the last decade.
+Not everyone was quick to get rid of their vinyl records, turntables and record player accessories, luckily that means there are plenty of vintage options available as people look back to the sound quality of the record, which according to many is far superior to MP4 quality.

 Cassette Tapes and the Walkman